Watch our recent ESG Investor Webinar

 ESG Investor Webinar

-Watch Olivier Lepick, Group General Secretary and ESG Lead, and other key Group executives presenting our Governance priorities during an Investor Webinar held in December 2021.
+Watch Aiman Ezzat, CEO, presenting our ESG policy and priorities during an Investor Webinar held in December 2021.

 Our Governance priorities